amazon-archives/aws-cloudtrail-alexa/README.md

 ## Creating a Custom Look up Function

-You can create a custom functionso that you can ask Alexa questions that are specific to your trail and AWS account.
+You can create a custom function so that you can ask Alexa questions that are specific to your trail and AWS account.
 For example, you can create a custom function that looks up how many trails have been deleted since a specified date.

 ### Step One: Customizing the Alexa skill
 1. Sign in to the Amazon Developer Portal and choose your Alexa CloudTrail skill.